XCSoar/XCSoar/XCSoarV4-README.txt

 - Added copy/paste to infoboxes in configuration dialog
 - Flymaster F1 bug fix (vario units)
 - Porting to cegcc

+- Task/leg times to go etc only shown if task is completeable at current Mc
+- Infobox selector has sorted items

 Changes from 5.1.9beta1:
 - Added Flymaster F1 device